-Uncertainty in LW contributions to the CRE are estimated from the constrained dataset (star 475 symbols).
-The low-cloud misattribution hypothesis posits that the CCCM dataset overestimates 476 extinction by high-cloud due to missing low-cloud.
-However, we have no objective estimate of 477 how this missing low-cloud will affect the frequencies of the different cloud types.
-Consequently, 478 we use the original cloud type frequencies to calculate CRE contributions in the constrained 479 dataset; only the mean CCRE is changed.
-As a result, TOA differences between the full and 480 constrained datasets follows the pattern described for the mean CCRE.
-At the surface the differ-481 ences are much smaller.
-However the constrained dataset results in a larger contribution from HL 482 during the day to the surface LW CRE.
-This results in a difference of 6 W m-2 between the two 483 calculations for flux into the atmosphere.
-484
+Figs. 5-7).
+The low-cloud misattribution hypothesis posits that the CCCM dataset overestimates extinction by high cloud because of missing low cloud.
+However, we have no objective estimate of how this missing low cloud will affect the frequencies of the different cloud types.
+Consequently, we use the original cloud type frequencies to calculate CRE contributions in the constrained dataset; only the mean CCRE is changed.
+As a result, TOA differences between the full and constrained datasets follow the pattern described for the mean CCRE.
+At the surface the differences are much smaller.
+However, the constrained dataset results in a larger contribution from HL during the day to the surface LW CRE.
+This results in a difference of $6 \,\mathrm{W}\,\mathrm{m}^{-2}$ between the two calculations for flux into the atmosphere.

-Figure 8 shows the approximate diurnal mean total (i.e. SW + LW) cloud radiative effects.
+Figure 8 shows the approximate diurnal mean total (i.e., SW + LW) cloud radiative effects.
 This is the sum of the SW and LW diurnal mean approximations.
-The error bars show the combined uncertainty due to the SW and LW diurnal mean approximations, differences between the full and refined datasets, and sampling errors.
-These three sources of uncertainty are estimated separately for the SW and LW, resulting in a total of 6 values that are combined by summing in quadrature.
+The error bars show the combined uncertainty resulting from the SW and LW diurnal mean approximations, differences between the full and refined datasets, and sampling errors.
+These three sources of uncertainty are estimated separately for the SW and LW radiation, resulting in a total of six values that are combined by summing in quadrature.

-The diurnal mean total irradiances tend to be small due to cancellation between LW and SW 490 CREs.
-For some cloud types, uncertainty is quite large (up to $\pm$ 7 W m-2) at the TOA and surface, 491 but the uncertainty is generally much smaller for fluxes into the atmosphere.
-At the TOA, the 1L 492 cloud type has the largest magnitude net CRE, as the decrease in net downwelling SW TOA irra-493 diance due to low-clouds is much larger than the increase in net downwelling LW TOA irradiance.
-494 Most other cloud types also have a negative effect on the TOA net downwelling irradiance, though 495 for many cloud types this is not certain.
-Isolated high cloud (1H) is the only cloud type that defi-496 nitely leads to an increase in the net TOA irradiance.
-All cloud types reduce the net downwelling 497 irradiance at the surface, due to the reduction in SW radiation reaching the surface being larger 498 than the increase in downwelling LW radiation.
-1L leads to a small reduction in the flux into the 499 atmosphere, but all other cloud types increase the flux into the atmosphere.
-500
+The diurnal mean total irradiances tend to be small because of cancellation between LW and SW CREs.
+For some cloud types, uncertainty is quite large (up to $\pm 7 \,\mathrm{W}\,\mathrm{m}^{-2}$) at the TOA and surface, but the uncertainty is generally much smaller for fluxes into the atmosphere.
+At the TOA, the 1L cloud type has the largest magnitude net CRE, as the decrease in net downwelling SW TOA irradiance resulting from low clouds is much larger than the increase in net downwelling LW TOA irradiance.
+Most other cloud types also have a negative effect on the TOA net downwelling irradiance, although for many cloud types this is not certain.
+Isolated high cloud (1H) is the only cloud type that definitely leads to an increase in the net TOA irradiance.
+All cloud types reduce the net downwelling irradiance at the surface, because of the reduction in SW radiation reaching the surface being larger than the increase in downwelling LW radiation.
+1L leads to a small reduction in the flux into the atmosphere, but all other cloud types increase the flux into the atmosphere.